-Subject areas are aligned with two main strands relevant to structural/geotechnical earthquake engineering and disaster risk reduction.
-A strong set of core units is followed by ten-credit specialist units, depending on the strand chosen.
-The units of the two strands are carefully designed and cross-referenced to make sure that all graduates obtain a uniform level of background knowledge and appropriate specialisation.
+Subject areas are relevant to structural/geotechnical earthquake engineering and disaster risk reduction.
+A strong set of core units is followed by specialist units.
+The units are carefully designed and cross-referenced to make sure that all graduates obtain a uniform level of background knowledge and appropriate specialisation.

 You are also required, as part of your course, to attend a field trip to an earthquake affected region, typically in a Mediterranean country.
-You may visit recently damaged areas or major engineering projects designed to resist earthquake forces.
+Provide that travel is feasible, you may visit recently damaged areas or major engineering projects designed to resist earthquake forces.
 A series of seminars will also give you the opportunity to learn, as part of a distinct unit, the most recent advances in earthquake engineering innovation from distinguished invited experts.

 Having successfully completed these units, you will prepare a 60-credit MSc thesis during the summer term, to be submitted at the end of the academic year.